 Zion National Park.

-Midwest Tandem Rally: Labor Day found us in Racine, Wisconsin for the Midwest Tandem Rally, put on by the COWS (Couples on Wheels - the Iowa tandem club).
+Midwest Tandem Rally: Labor Day found us in Racine, Wisconsin for the Midwest Tandem Rally, put on by the COWS (Couples on Wheels - the Wisconsin tandem club).
 Wow!
 What an excellent time!
 The venue was very well chosen for not only the location but also for the excellent host hotel (Delta Hotel by Marriott).
 The rides were great and the support, including the food at rest and lunch stops was superb.
 In fact, I told one of the volunteer organizers that, if I had to put on a tandem event, the first thing I would do is try to hire the COWS to run it!

 We arrived a bit early to explore the area on our tandem, then rode the rides and set up our vendor booth in the vendor fair.
 We shared space with good friends and customers, Peter and Tracy Flucke, who were sharing their experience and expertise with attendees as well as offering their book for sale.
 Check them out!